lit/lit/packages/tests/README.md

 - SAUCE_ACCESS_KEY
 - SAUCE_TUNNEL_ID

 Gather your saucelabs credentials.
-Do not upload them to github.
+DO NOT UPLOAD THEM TO GITHUB.

+If saucelabs credentials are uploaded to github, contact your tech lead.
+They will update the access key.

 #### Create a helper script

-Create a helper script outside of your copy of the repo.
+Create a helper script outside of the copy of the repo.

 This has the benefit of not polluting repo-specific variables in a `.bashrc` file while providing a quick way to change env variables.
-It also has the added benefit of being easily deleted while not creating side effects in system environments.
+It has the added benefit of being easily deleted while not creating side effects in system environments.

 ```bash